Fundacio-i2CAT/ai40-orchestrator/tenor_client/README.md

 # TeNOR client

-Registering images to deploy VNF and NS on an Openstack deployment proof of concept using TeNOR
+Registering images to deploy VNF and NS on an Openstack (proof of concept using TeNOR)

 ## Installation and execution